 Where do I stay?

 There are hundreds of hotels, resorts, and even vacation homes for rent in the Orlando area.
 You don’t want to spend more than you have you to but you do want a safe, convenient place to stay.
-Check out these approved resort hotels and vacation homes to see which ones strike your fancy.
+Check out these approved Orlando hotels and vacation homes to see which ones strike your fancy.

 What type of tickets do I buy?

 After doing a little research you’ll see that there are several ticket options.
-Note that Disney World is made up of 4 separate theme parks: the Magic Kingdom, Epcot, Animal Kingdom, and Disney’s Hollywood Studios.
+Note that Disney World is made up of 4 separate theme parks: the Magic Kingdom, Epcot Center, Animal Kingdom, and Disney’s Hollywood Studios.
 Base tickets will allow you access to one park per day.
 Park hoppers allow you to travel from one park to another on the same day.

 If you’re on the fence about park hoppers, we recommend buying discount tickets ahead of time and not adding the park hopping option.
 You can always add it at the parks if you decide you need it, but many first time visitors find that one park per day is plenty.